SaboorShaikh/smart-mart/README.md

 **SmartMart** is a full-featured e-commerce solution built with Flutter, offering seamless experiences for both buyers and sellers.
 With advanced product management, real-time notifications, smart discount systems, and a carefully crafted modern UI, SmartMart sets a new standard for local marketplace applications.

+## 🆕 Recent Updates

+- Polished customer onboarding with the new fast-delivery animation.
+- Refreshed customer location and account detail flows with inline validation, animated controls, and fixed bottom actions.

 ## ✨ Highlights

 - 🎯 **Dual-Role System**: Seamlessly switch between customer and vendor accounts